The annual Remembrance Sunday Service will be held at the Heart of Midlothian War Memorial at Haymarket on Sunday, November 11th.

 Musical performances by Larry Guild, Craig Herbertson, Royal Scots Association Pipe Band, Salvation Army Band and the Tynecastle Youth Community Pipe Band.

-This is not a ticketed event and is free to attend, however the club asks that you please register your interest in attending in order to gauge numbers, please register your intertest in attending here.
+Please note that the Remembrance Service is not a ticketed event and is free to attend, however the club asks that you please register your interest in attending in order to gauge numbers, please register your intertest in attending here.

 Further information will be announced shortly.